sunderlldev/sunderlldev/README.md

 - REST APIs and backend systems with Spring Boot and PostgreSQL
 - Native Android apps with Kotlin
 - Scalable architectures that balance performance and simplicity
-- Strong interest in iOS and multi-platform development.
+- Strong interest in iOS development.